Easy Shrimp Ceviche Recipe (Video)

 - This can be an appetizer or a light meal.
 In Mexico and South America this is often served with tortilla chips, but I think it would be delicious as a light meal served inside lettuce wraps.

 This would be delicious served inside lettuce wraps or on a bed of lettuce for a light meal that’s low in carbs.
 If you wanted to add something else, it would taste good with Avocado Tomato Salad, Sweet and Sour Cucumber Salad, Spicy Mexican Slaw, Laurel’s Jicama Salad, or Spicy Grilled Eggplant.

 More Amazing Low-Carb Shrimp Recipes:

-- 1 lb. frozen peeled and deveined shrimp, thawed overnight in the fridge (We used 31-40 size shrimp, but larger shrimp would be even better.)
+- 1 lb. frozen peeled and deveined shrimp, thawed overnight in the fridge (see notes)

 - 1 tsp. garlic puree or finely minced fresh garlic